100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 The above script is waiting till serever volume and database is ready.
 It runs migration on database and collect static files.
 It runs `gunicorn` server with IP address `0.0.0.0` and (docker default IP) and port `8000`.

-The `gunicorn` is running `4` worker and `4` threads.
+The `gunicorn` is running `4` workers with `4` threads each.
 You can set different numbers here.
 It depends on your machine.
-There are some heuristic rules that number of workers can be set as `4 * CPU cores` (see the [gunicorn docs](https://docs.gunicorn.org/en/stable/settings.html#workers)).
-If you are deploying application to machine with 4 CPU cores, then you can use `9` workers.
+There are some heuristic rules that set number of workers as `4 * CPU cores` (see the [gunicorn docs](https://docs.gunicorn.org/en/stable/settings.html#workers)).
+If you are deploying application to machine with 1 CPU core, then you can use `4` workers.
 (Remember, it is just heuristic not an exact rule).
 Then you can specify how many threads will be running in each worker.
 In our case, there are `4` threads ([gunicorn docs](https://docs.gunicorn.org/en/stable/settings.html#threads)).
 This means that we can process `4 * 4 = 16` concurrent requests.

 **1st Note:** We are using [SQLite](https://sqlite.org) for our development - it doesn't support concurrency.
 We will need to replace SQLite with advanced database engine like [PostgreSQL](https://www.postgresql.org/).
 I will replace database at the end of this tutorial to make final deployment.
-Although, I think it is good to deploy application already and practice deployment and code updates in production.
+I think it is good to deploy application.
+We will practice deployment and code updates in the production.
 That's why we are here.

-**2nd Note:** One more thing, I added other options to run Django server in `wsgi-entrypoint.sh`.
+**2nd Note:** One more thing, I added other options to run Django server in `wsgi-entrypoint.sh` which are commmented.
 Why?
 You might need them for debugging.
 The first option add logging to the console with debug level and run `gunicorn` with one worker and single thread.
 The second option runs Django development server with `DEBUG=True`.
-It is setting environment variable and load it in `settings.py` with [`python-decouple`](https://github.com/henriquebastos/python-decouple) I will write about this in this post (don't worry!).
+It needs setting environment variable and load it in `settings.py` with [`python-decouple`](https://github.com/henriquebastos/python-decouple) (for example), I will write about this in the future post.

 #### Django static files

-Before going further, let's update `STATIC_URL` variable in `backend/server/server/settings.py`:
+Before going further, let's update `STATIC_URL` variable in the `backend/server/server/settings.py`:

 ```py
 # backend/server/server/settings.py